-When people think of diamonds, they tend to think of jewelry.
+When people think of diamonds, they tend to think of jewelry, such as diamond rings, earrings, or necklaces.
 However, as the hardest naturally occurring substance on the planet, diamonds are used for many other, commonly unknown, purposes as well.
 Keep reading to learn about the unusual uses of diamonds.

 Diamonds are believed to actually enhance the performance of high quality speakers.
 Because diamonds are a very stiff material, they can vibrate rapidly when made into a thin dome without the deformation that can degrade sound quality.